nafisfaysal/HeadShotly.ai/README.md

-# 🚀 HeadShotlyAI Product Roadmap
+# 🚀 HeadShotly.ai Product Roadmap

-Welcome to the **HeadShotly AI** product roadmap! 🎯
+Welcome to the **HeadShotly.ai** product roadmap! 🎯
 This roadmap outlines upcoming features and innovations, helping users decide on our **Lifetime Deal (LTD).**

 ### ✅ **November 2024**